 Chips and cracks on teeth enamel

-There are different reasons that chips and cracks on the enamel occur but the most common is teeth grinding (bruxism).
+There are different reasons that chips and cracks on the enamel occur but the most common is teeth grinding (bruxism), especially for people suffering from sleep apnea.
 This is excessive clenching of the teeth, conscious or unconscious.
 It can manifest itself at night (sleep bruxism) or during the day (awake bruxism) and needs special treatment before it gets serious enough to damage the enamel of your pearly whites.
 Dentists can provide muscle relaxants, Botox injections, and additional medication to help you relax and break your bad habit.
 You will also be recommended using a mouth guard if you happen to clench your teeth in your sleep.